kounsaiswaroop/kounsaiswaroop/README.md

 <h2 align="left">Hi, This is Saiswaroop Ghadai, From Odisha, India.
-A passionate passionate having intrest in Full Stack Devlopment.</h2>
+A passionate developer having intrest in Full Stack Devlopment.</h2>

 ###